 Why People are Combining Opioids with Benzos

-According to NIH, about 4.3 million people combine opioids and benzos, also known as polydrug use, and the FDA strongly advises against doing so.
+According to NIH, about 4.3 million people are combining opioids with benzos, also known as polydrug use, and the FDA strongly advises against doing so.
 Recreational drug users often use this combination to enhance the euphoric effects.

 Opioids and benzodiazepines are two of the most frequently abused drugs in the world.
 They are also the most widely prescribed drugs for treating pain and anxiety.
 It’s not uncommon for a person to be given an anti-anxiety prescription for Xanax while also receiving oxycodone to treat chronic pain.